GigaSpaces-ProfessionalServices/dih-k8s-training-labs/lab-service-dev-solution/README.md

 5. In jumper, `kubectl apply -f myservice.yaml`
 6. Add annotations to keep the loadbalancer of the service up

-   In the jumper run:
+Note: This step is not needed if the service is going to exposed using the intgress.
 ```
-kubectl patch svc my-rest-api -p '{"metadata":{"annotations":{"service.beta.kubernetes.io/aws-load-balancer-additional-resource-tags":"Owner=owner,Project=gstm385,Name=my-rest-api"}}}'
+kubectl patch svc my-rest-api -p '{"metadata":{"annotations":{"service.beta.kubernetes.io/aws-load-balancer-additional-resource-tags":"Owner=owner,Project=gstm385,Name=my-rest-api"}}}' -n dih
 ```
 ## Verify

 Run curl against the newly created k8s service
-1. In jumper run, `kubectl get services`
+1. In jumper run, `kubectl get ingress -n dih`.
-2. See the External IP for your service (my-rest-api service)
+2. See the External IP for the ingress.
+The deployment will be routed from ingress hosting SpaceDeck and will be exposed on port 8085.
+The dih lab installation will have taken care of this step.
 3. Repeat verification steps in the first section of this lab.
-Replace local host with External IP of the my-rest-api service.
+Replace local host with External IP of the SpaceDeck ingress.
 For example,
 ```
-curl -v <External IP of my rest api service>:8080/queryrs?tableName=Persons
+curl -v <External IP of Space Deck>:8085/queryrs?tableName=Persons
 ```

 ## Teardown
 Remove the deployed service and space
-1. In jumper, `kubectl delete service my-rest-api` ( kubectl delete service &lt; service-name &gt; )
+1. In jumper, `kubectl delete service my-rest-api -n dih` ( kubectl delete service &lt;service-name&gt; -n &lt;namespace&gt; )
-2. In jumper, `kubectl delete deploy my-rest-api` ( kubectl delete deploy &lt; deploy-name &gt; )
+2. In jumper, `kubectl delete deploy my-rest-api -n dih` ( kubectl delete deploy &lt;deploy-name&gt; -n &lt;namespace&gt; )
 3. Open Ops-UI, navigate to demo service,  Undeploy service.

-Note: Instead of using a k8s LoadBalancer service you can deploy as a ClusterIP service and use an ingress for access as explained in the northbound lab.
+Note: Instead of using a k8s with ClusterIP exposed via ingress you can also deploy as a LoadBalancer service.

 ## End of Lab